 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before taking azathioprine, tell your doctor or pharmacist if you are allergic to it, or if you have any other allergies.
+PRECAUTIONS: Before taking azathioprine, tell your doctor or pharmacist if you are allergic to it, or to mercaptopurine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, blood disorders, decreased bone marrow function, history of cancer (such as lymphoma), active infections, certain enzyme disorder (TPMT deficiency).

 Do not have immunizations/vaccinations without the consent of your doctor, and avoid contact with people who have recently received polio vaccine by mouth or flu vaccine inhaled through the nose.

 Since this medication can increase your risk of developing serious infections, wash your hands well to prevent the spread of infections.
 Avoid contact with people who have illnesses that may spread to others (e.g., flu, chickenpox).

 Use caution with sharp objects like safety razors or nail cutters, and avoid activities such as contact sports to lower the chance of getting cut, bruised, or injured.

 Kidney function declines as you grow older.
 This medication is removed by the kidneys.
 Therefore, the elderly may be more sensitive to the effects of this drug.